MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

 Process advisor is licensed as part of Power Automate per-user licenses.
 If you don’t have a license, you can start a Power Automate premium trial to try process advisor.
 The per-user licenses enable users to analyze processes and view the analytics report.

 **Task mining capability:** A *Power Automate per-user license* enables a user to analyze a recorded process and view the analytics report.
-Note that contributing recordings to a process does not need the per-user license.
+Contributing recordings to a process doesn't need the per-user license.

 **Process mining capability:** A *Power Automate per-user license with attended RPA* enables a user to create a process, connect to an event log using data flows, analyze a process from data, and view the analytics report in the web.

 **Process mining add-on:** A separately purchasable add-on is required to do the following:
-- Use of the [desktop application](minit/minit-desktop-application-overview.md) which provides many features to get deep insights into your process
+- Use of the [desktop application](minit/minit-desktop-application-overview.md), which provides many features to get deep insights into your process
 - Customize the analytics report by publishing it into your own Power BI workspace

 For inquiries about add-on capability licensing, contact [minitq@microsoft.com](mailto:minitq@microsoft.com).